BUSAD 120 - Business Law » Summer 2022 » Chapter 18 Performance & Discharge Quiz

 Bernadette enters into a contract to operate a Caramel Coffee franchise, which Caramel Coffee agrees to support as long as Bernadette maintains her business license.
 Caramel Coffee's duty to perform is

-a condition subsequent
+A. a concurrent condition

-not a condition
+B. a condition precedent

-a concurrent condition
+C. not a condition

-a condition precedent
+D. a condition subsequent

 Question #4